Trovemaster/Duo/docs/source/fitting.rst

 * ``itmax`` (alias ``itermax``)  An integer defining the maximum number of fitting iterations.

-Setting ``itmax`` to zero implies that no fit will be performed (straight-through  calculation); however, the differences between the computed energy levels (or frequences) and the reference (experimental) ones will be printed.
+Setting ``itmax`` to zero implies that no fit will be performed (straight-through  calculation); however, the differences between the computed energy levels (or frequencies) and the reference (experimental) ones will be printed.
 Example:
 ::